 Flexible spending accounts

-On December 27, 2020, the President signed the COVID-19 Relief Bill, which allows for changes to flexible spending accounts.
-We expect federal agencies to provide further guidance on these changes and we will provide updates as more information is available.
+On December 27, 2020, President Trump signed the COVID-19 Relief Bill, which allows for changes to flexible spending accounts.
 Below is a summary of the applicable provisions of the bill.
-PEBA is working to provide relief to eligible members as quickly as possible and will update publications accordingly soon.

 - Increases the MSA and Limited-use MSA carryover for 2020 and 2021 to the full unused amount.